We're here for you when you need us

 Calculate your property’s estimated energy use and renovation requirements as well as its CO2 emissions free of charge in just a few steps.

-It is currently hard to predict when a consensus might be reached in a discussion that is now 20 years old.
-At the moment, negotiations between the councils appear to have reached a deadlock and the project has already failed twice in a referendum.
+It is currently hard to predict when a parliamentary consensus might be reached in a discussion that is now 20 years old.
+In addition, the project has already failed twice in a referendum.
 As only around 36 percent (as of 2021) of the population in Switzerland own their own home, most people have no interest in full or partial abolition.
 In the event of a further vote, a third rejection is thus not out of the question.

 Until a political decision is reached, there is no way owners can avoid the taxation of imputed rental value.